MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 ## Chapter 28: History removal

 History records provide useful information for audit and analysis purposes.
-If you’re keeping one of the types of history available in Receivables Management, you can keep these records for an unlimited number of years.
+If you're keeping one of the types of history available in Receivables Management, you can keep these records for an unlimited number of years.

 When you remove historical records, the system removes records only for the range you specify.
 Normally, history is removed before the year-end closing process; however, at other times during the accounting cycle, you might find it necessary to remove ranges of history that are no longer useful.